nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**
 Events that have past is marked with a completed label and check mark.
-Events are orders in chronological order.
+Events are displayed in chronological order.
 </div>

 [[Back to top](#index)]